dyammons/scrna-scripts/README.md

 Open `cute_seurat.sbatch` in a text editor and modify it as desired.
 Key parts to modify are:
  * `ntasks` the current default it set to 10.
-This worked will for 6 samples, may need to scale up running more samples.
+This worked will for 6 samples, may need to scale up running more samples
  * `time` 2 hours should be good, but if running > 10 samples, may want to increase
- * `mail-user` change this one to your email so I don't get a notification that you ran a job (unless you want me to know)
+ * `mail-user` change this to your email so I don't get a notification that you ran a job (unless you want me to know)

 <details><summary>Show script</summary>